jsatt/django-variant/README.md

 -------

 Django Variant
-Copyright (C) 2014  Jeremy Satterfield
+Copyright (C) Jeremy Satterfield and individual contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by